Occasional blemishes or spots related to stress

 Daily Skincare Routine

-For people with occasional blemishes or spots related to stress
+For occasional blemishes or spots related to stress

 1. Cleanse face with gentle Triple Action Cleanser + cold water to rinse.
 This concentrated cleanser doesn't foam and only a small amount is needed.
 It mildly exfoliates and adds probiotic.
 Pat dry leaving a little bit of moisture for the next step.